kentcdodds/genie/README.md

 When the context is different than the default, only wishes with an equal context will behave normally with `getMatchingWishes` and `makeWish`.

+Enabling & Disabiling
+--
+To give you a little more control, you can enable and disable genie globally.
+All genie functions go through a check to make sure genie is enabled.
+If it is enabled, everything works as expected.
+If it is disabled, then genie will return an empty object/array/string depending on what the function you're calling is expecting.
+This behavior is to prevent the need to do null/undefined checking everywhere you use `genie` and can be disabled as well via the returnOnDisabled function.

 Contributing
 --